 Sometimes there aren’t enough examples in the Romance control languages (Italian, French, Spanish/Portuguese) to include the word in the international vocabulary.
 Then the English word, that is different in form, but has the same origin via Proto-Indo-European, can make the word valid.

 Spanish ‘haya’, Portuguese ‘faia’, Italian ‘faggio’.
 Three languages, but only two ‘units’, because Spanish and Portuguese count as one.
 Not enough.

-In Italian there is ‘fratello’ (in fact ‘frate’; ‘‑ello’ is a diminutive suffix, which is irrelevant here), and in French ‘frère’.
-But Spanish and Portuguese use an different word: ‘hermano’ and ‘irmão’.
-Here too, in Indo-European cognate in English, ‘brother’, via ‘bʰréh₂tēr’ of Proto-Indo-European, complete the full three, and the Interlingua word is ‘fratre’.
+In Italian there is ‘fratello’ (in fact ‘frate’; ‘‑ello’ is a diminutive suffix, which is irrelevant here), and in French there is ‘frère’.
+But Spanish and Portuguese use a different word: ‘hermano’ and ‘irmão’.
+Here too, the Indo-European cognate in English, ‘brother’, via ‘bʰréh₂tēr’ of Proto-Indo-European, complete the full three, and the Interlingua word is ‘fratre’.

 When cognateship via Indo-European is involved, the form of the international word is determined by the Romance language words found (here: in the first example from Spanish, Portuguese and Italian; in the second French and Italian), not from the Germanic ones (here: English).
 So the Interlingua words have f, not b, as their first letter and sound.

 Reference: page xxxvii.